14 Active Candidate Sourcing Strategies to Build Your Talent Pipeline

 – How many clicks does it take a candidate to fill out an application?

 Your application process should be as smooth as possible, and candidates should not have to spend hours on an application just to let you know they’re interested.
-Cut unnecessary questions and only ask candidates for information you really need to determine their fitness for the role.
+Cut unnecessary questions and only ask candidates for the information you really need to determine their fitness for the role.
 Similarly, your career site should display well on both mobile and desktop.

-9. Utilize Social Sourcing
+9. Utilize Social Media for Candidate Sourcing

 10. Don’t Overanalyze Resumes